dubeyx/Image-Processing/README.md

 Questions

 Q1 Take a patch of size 5*5 with random intensity values.
-Apply the x-kernel [-1,0,1] and y-kernel [-1,0,1]^T to get the first order gradient in both the dimensions.
+Apply the x-kernel [-1,0,1] and y-kernel [-1,0,1]^T to get the first order gradient in both the dimensions.<br>
 Q2.
-Compute the Harris matrix from these computed gradients.
+Compute the Harris matrix from these computed gradients. <br>
 Q3.
-Compute the Eigen values and the Eigen vectors for the computed Harris matrix.
+Compute the Eigen values and the Eigen vectors for the computed Harris matrix.<br>
 Q4.
-Based on the computed Eigen values of the Harris matrix, identify whether the output patch is, an edge, a corner, or a flat surface.
+Based on the computed Eigen values of the Harris matrix, identify whether the output patch is, an edge, a corner, or a flat surface.<br>

 <hr>